 Would you like to have less to clean, less to do, more time, and more joy?

-Learn how how having less and leaning toward minimalism can improve your life.
+Learn how having less and leaning toward minimalism can improve your life.

 What Does Minimalism Have to Do With Homeschooling?

-For most people, minimalism has absolutely no appeal.
+For most people, minimalism has little appeal.
 However, if you’ll take a moment to drop your objections and entertain this idea, you might discover that simply leaning toward minimalism could be life-changing.

 Leaning toward minimalism might be the beginning of a new way of living.

 Listen to the HomeSchool ThinkTank Parenting Podcast

 The HomeSchool ThinkTank Parenting Podcast is listened to by parents around the world.